 They trusted God’s goodness and love.

-Did you know that this popular verse was given during a time when God’s people were in exile and it would be years before they saw their homeland again?
+It's a wonderful verse and 100% true, but do you know when this popular verse was written?
+It was written during a time when God’s people were in exile and it would be years before they saw their homeland again.

 God always knows what’s best.
 That’s why we can recite this verse today and everyday: